Vinay-Kalmoodkar/Yawn-Detector-and-Counter/README.md

 4. Calculate the `distance` between the lips and compare the `distance` with some `threshold` value say **25**.

-5. If the `distance` is greater than the `threshold`, then yawning is made.
+5. **If the `distance` is greater than the `threshold`, then yawning is made**.

-6. Further added a functionality to count the number of times the yawning is made.
+6. Further added a functionality to count the number of times yawning is made.